 With a degree in Psychology, a postgraduate degree in Human Resources and Industrial Relations and a coaching certificate from The Coaches Training Institute, Diana Sansó is a Senior Manager at in4impact and has more than 15 years of experience in human resources and coaching.
 In the biomedical sector, she has headed up the Training and Development Department at Sanofi-Aventis Spain, where she also worked to foster the cultural merger of these two organizations, and was the Human Resources business partner at Boehringer Ingelheim.
 She has also worked abroad, holding consultancy and corporate training positions at Arthur Andersen and as head of Human Resources for Inditex in the United Kingdom and Ireland.

-The program costs €200 per project or startup, includes the 2 face-to-face classes and the virtual practical session, scheduled in different weeks between September and December 2021.
+The program costs €200 per project or startup and includes the 2 face-to-face classes and the virtual practical session, scheduled in different weeks between September and December 2021.

-Researchers / entrepreneurs interested in participating must sign up on this link, selecting day and date for the sessions.
-Places are limited and will be allocated on a first-come.
+Researchers / entrepreneurs interested in participating can sign up on this link, selecting day and date for the sessions.
+Places are limited and will be allocated on a first-come, first-served basis.